NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/vscode-git/index.md

 **Problems?** You can undo last commit with `git: undo last commit`

-**Worst case:** Make a new clone of the repository and redo the changes.
+**Worst case:** Make a new clone of the repository and redo the changes file-by-file.